Connect with us

 There are many types of valves in the plumbing industry, including isolation valves, throttling valves, and non-return valves.

 Isolation valves impound a part of the plumbing system to allow servicing or routine maintenance.
-They include ball valve, gate valve, and plug valve.
+They include a ball valve, gate valve, and plug valve.

 Types of pipe fittings